simontorres/goodman_user_manual/user_manual/_requirements_software.rst

 will also give you the information for the data reduction computer VNC connection.

-.. note:: IRAF is available in all three data servers.
+.. note:: IRAF is available in the data server at SOAR.
 Running ``iraf`` will
     open an *xgterm* and *ds9* windows. ``iraf-only`` will open *xgterm* but not *ds9*

 Establish a VNC connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Separately, you should receive a server hostname, IP, display number and
 VNC-password.
-If you don't you can ask for it.
-We have decided to use a similar
-organization of vnc displays as for ``soaric7``:

 .. _`VNC Displays table`:
 .. table:: VNC display number and working folder assigned to each partner.